 Del Rio businesswoman Barbara Petsch, who ran Dilly-Dilly Art & Gifts on Highway 90 West, thought welcoming UFOs to Texas sounded like an excellent idea.
 She and two of her closest friends started Skylight 606 to construct a UFO-theme park named Urantia outside of Del Rio, Texas.
 The theme park was never finished, but the group did complete a 60-foot circular concrete UFO landing pad in 1977.
 The area is closed to the public now, but you can still see Skylight 606’s landing pad on Google Maps.

-The Nunes Sand & Gravel Pit (Hutchins, Texas)
+The UFO landing pad at the Nunes Sand & Gravel Pit (Hutchins, Texas)

 After considerable thought, 73-year-old Wesley Nunes decided that it would be a fine thing to build an octagonal UFO landing pad of his own just outside of Dallas, Texas.
 In 1992, he converted a patch of his 120-acre sand and gravel pit in Hutchins, Texas to a concrete landing pad.
 Mr. Nunes died in 2006, but his landing pad endures.
 Again, since it’s on private property, your best bet for viewing it is a trip to Google Maps.